kviolka/snapback/README.md

 -------------------

 Drive Snapshot is a nice disk imaging utility for Windows.
 You can save complete systems to image files during normal operation.
 It does not need to be installed permanently and comes in a very small .exe file.
+I found DS the best solution to save Windows virtual machines from the inside, with minimum backup space, while being able to restore single files easily.

 Why this script?
 ----------------